Goygol District: Administrative divisions

 There are 27 administrative territorial units in Goygol district including a city (Goygol city), 5 towns (Khanlar, Gizilgaya, Hajimelik, Ashaghi Zurnabad and Firuzabad) and 39 villages such as Balchili, Gushgara, Chayli, Mollajalilli, and Topalhasanli.

 Culture

-There are 15 cultural centers, 15 cultural clubs, 41 libraries, 2 music schools (in Goygol city and Khagani village), 2 museums – Heydar Aliyev Museum Center and History and Ethnography Museum, as well as 3 parks in the Goygol district.
+There are 15 cultural centers, 15 cultural clubs, 41 libraries, 2 music schools (located in Goygol city and Khagani village), and 2 museums: the Heydar Aliyev Museum Center and the History and Ethnography Museum.
+Additionally, the district features 3 parks, providing spaces for recreation and community events.

-There are a number of historical buildings in the district, such as the castle in the south of Zurnabad village dates to the 12th century, the sepulcher dates to the 16th century in Gushgara village, Anaid Temple (16th century) and St. Mary church in Chaykend village, German Lutheran church (1854-1857) in Goygol city, Gabriel Church (1674) and others.
+Goygol contains several notable historical buildings.
+Among them are the castle in Zurnabad village dates to the 12th century village, and the sepulcher from the 16th century in Gushgara village.
+The region also features structures such as the Anaid Temple (16th century), St. Mary Church in Chaykend village, the German Lutheran church (1854-1857) in Goygol city, and Gabriel Church (1674).

 Sport

 There is Goygol Olympic Sports Complex opened in January 2014, Goygol Central City Stadium and other sporting facilities in Goygol.